-- Define the core business problem(s) you are trying to solve.
-Below are some questions that will help you to do this: - 1.
-What problem are you trying to solve? - 2.
-What outcomes do you want to achieve? - 3.
-How will data work to meet your agency's needs? - 4.
-What kinds of data does your agency need access to? - 5.
-How are you going to track, assess and monitor progress? - Analyse the current state by undertaking a Data Governance & Management (DG&M) Capability.
-Once a business problem has been identified, it is useful to undertake a Data Governance & Management (DG&M) Capability to understand the context in which the problem is occurring and identify focus areas for your data governance program. - Identify focus areas for your data governance program.
-This should be done by working with stakeholders across all functions of the organisation to determine what data governance activities will have the greatest impact on the business. - Plan your data governance response.
-Once the focus areas have been selected, decide what data governance mechanisms - such as policies, procedures, processes, standards, structures - will be implemented to ensure the resolution of the problem. - Develop metrics to assess whether the data governance response is helping to solve the problem.
-Start small and set SMART goals (specific, measurable, attainable, result-oriented, time-bound) with clear metrics to assess whether the response is achieving desired outcomes. - Communicate the success of data governance interventions to staff to ensure that they understand how the data governance program aligns with the agency's strategic objectives. - Repeat the process.
+Define the core business problem(s) you are trying to solve.
+Below are some questions that will help you to do this: 1.
+What problem are you trying to solve?
+2. What outcomes do you want to achieve?
+3. How will data work to meet your agency's needs?
+4. What kinds of data does your agency need access to?
+5. How are you going to track, assess and monitor progress?
+Analyse the current state by undertaking a data maturity assessment.
+Once a business problem has been identified, it is useful to undertake a data maturity assessment in order to understand the context in which the problem is occurring and identify focus areas for your data governance program.
+Identify focus areas for your data governance program.
+This should be done by working with stakeholders across all functions of the organisation to determine what data governance activities will have the greatest impact on the business.
+An agency may have a multitude of focus areas, so it is important to start small and prioritise based on business value.
+Plan your governance response .
+Once the focus areas have been selected, decide what data governance mechanisms - such as policies, procedures, processes, standards, structures - will be implemented to ensure the resolution of the problem.
+Develop metrics to assess whether the data governance response is helping to solve the problem.
+Start small and set SMART goals (specific, measurable, attainable, result-oriented, time-bound) with clear metrics to assess whether the response is achieving desired outcomes.
+Communicate the success of data governance interventions to staff to ensure that they understand how the data governance program aligns with the agency's strategic objectives.

+□ Repeat the process.
 As with all large and complex projects, the key to success is to start small, address a well-defined problem, communicate the outcomes of the intervention to staff, and repeat the process and allow the program to scale gradually.